ESO Necromancer Tank Build – Overview

 (Situational)

 This morph is useful for gaining Ultimate faster by summoning and absorbing corpses.
-It reduces the cost of your summoning skills and creates a corpse when it ends.
-Recasting it at half duration also creates a corpse, making it effective for combining with other corpses and Necrotic Potency to generate Ultimate quickly.
-It won’t pull or taunt enemies but still provides Major Resolve.
+It reduces the cost of your summoning skills and allows you to “consume” it every 10 seconds with Necrotic Potency.
+It won’t pull or taunt enemies but still provides Major and Minor Resolve.

 Necrotic Potency → Morph of Bitter Harvest